With Miss Carney

 For support with setting rules at home, managing behaviour and children’s emotional health visit http://www.familylinks.org.uk/

-Children should read their reading book at home with an adult EVERY day and regularly practise the sounds and words on the sounds and word mats – use either the paper copies stored in book bags or click on the red Phonics Page link below to find phase 2 and 3 phonics/word mats.
+Children should read a book at home with an adult EVERY day and regularly practise the sounds and words on the sounds and word mats – use either the paper copies stored in book bags or click on the red Phonics Page link below to find phase 2 and 3 phonics/word mats.

-Children should complete their Reading Journals at least once or twice per week (every day would be great) with a sentence or two about their reading book or a book you have read to them at home.
-Please try to read to your child EVERY night if possible, alternatively bed-time stories are available on the CBeebies website – visit Radio Bedtime Stories.
+Children who have Reading Journals should complete these at least once or twice per week (every day would be great) with a sentence or two about their reading book or a book you have read to them at home.
+Please try to read a story to your child EVERY night if possible, alternatively bed-time stories are available on the CBeebies website – visit Radio Bedtime Stories.

 Visit this website for free access to thousands of online books.
 Try the monster counting book and see what else you discover!

 National Literacy Trust http://www.literacytrust.org.uk./

 For more story times, games and activities visit the book trust page here.